Starnished66/R1-open-source-player/README.md

 ## Full firmware image (`.upt`)

-This rewrites the recovery-updatable firmware. **It can brick the device.**
+This rewrites the recovery-updatable firmware.
+Needed once, to put the open-source bootloader on the device, and again only when the bootloader itself changes.
+After that, player updates go through the SD path above.

+Download `r1.upt` from the **[releases page](https://github.com/Starnished66/R1-open-source-player/releases)**.
 Keep a known-good recovery image first.

-The packer requires the staging base image, rejects images over 45 MiB, and will not mix R1 and R3 binaries.
+### Building one yourself

-Needed once, to put the open-source bootloader on the device, and again only when the bootloader itself changes.
-Build R1 binaries with `make target BOARD=r1` and `make bootloader BOARD=r1`, then follow **[docs/HOW_TO_BUILD_A_UPT_FILE.md](docs/HOW_TO_BUILD_A_UPT_FILE.md)**.
-Once it is on, player updates go through the SD path above.
+Build the R1 binaries with `make target BOARD=r1` and `make bootloader BOARD=r1`, then follow **[docs/HOW_TO_BUILD_A_UPT_FILE.md](docs/HOW_TO_BUILD_A_UPT_FILE.md)**.

+This needs a base image, which is not in the repository — download the *Base image for new releases* from the releases page.
+It has to be that approved staging image: the packer checks the base's `hiby_player.sh` and refuses an arbitrary stock `.upt` or an older public beta.
+It also rejects images over 45 MiB and will not mix R1 and R3 binaries.

 ---